 Theories about factors that are related to the development of PAWS include the following:

-A person’s chemical dependence on drugs or alcohol results in brain chemistry changes over time, and when the system is denied the substance’s presence that triggers neurotransmitters to release, it can no longer reach a balance or stabilize on its own.
-It can take a prolonged period for the brain to achieve equilibrium fully, and this delay can lead to fatigue, moodiness, insomnia, and other psychological symptoms.
+A person’s chemical dependence on drugs or alcohol results in brain chemistry changes over time.
+When the system is denied the substance’s presence that triggers neurotransmitters to release, it can no longer reach a balance or stabilize on its own.
+It can take a prolonged period for the brain to achieve equilibrium fully.
+Unfortunately this delay can lead to fatigue, moodiness, insomnia, and other psychological symptoms.

 It can be psychologically challenging to quit using a psychoactive substance, especially for those who attempt to do it abruptly or without medical supervision.
 This stress can lead to relapse or otherwise result in the continued appearance of withdrawal symptoms as the individual attempts to reestablish an emotional life balance without the use of drugs or alcohol.